How to Make Adorable Paper Roll Bunny Buddies — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 3Instead of drawing faces, try cutting out small shapes from felt or fabric scraps for eyes, noses, and whiskers.
+This adds a different texture and dimension to your bunnies, making them even more unique and tactile.

 Related Activities You Might Enjoy